-Contractual Restriction on Transfer".
+Sales of a substantial number of our Subordinate Voting Shares in the public market by our existing Shareholders could occur at any time.
 These sales, or the market perception that the holders of a large number of shares intend to sell Shares, could significantly reduce the market price of our Subordinate Voting Shares and the market price could decline.
 We cannot predict the effect, if any, that future public sales of these securities or the availability of these securities for sale will have on the market price of our Subordinate Voting Shares.
 If the market price of our Subordinate Voting Shares was to drop as a result, this might impede our ability to raise additional capital and might cause remaining Shareholders to lose all or part of their investments.